 Overall capital management is administered at group level. a.s.r. currently plans to consider investing capital above the Solvency II ratio (calculated based on the standard formula) of 160% (management threshold level) with the objective of creating value for its shareholders.
 If and when a.s.r. operates at a level considerably above the management threshold level and it believes that it cannot invest this capital in value-creating opportunities for a prolonged period of time, it may decide to return (part of this) capital to shareholders.
 If a.s.r. chooses to return capital, it plans to do so in a form that is efficient for shareholders at that time. a.s.r. actively manages its in-force business, which is expected to result in free capital generation over time.
 Additionally, business improvement and balance sheet restructuring should improve the capital generation capacity while advancing the risk profile of the company. a.s.r. non-life is capitalised separately, and excess capital over management's targets are intended to be up-streamed to the holding company to the extent local regulations allow and within the internal risk appetite statement.
-In 2020, there was no capital upstream to the holding company.
+In 2021, total capital upstreams of \notin 142 million (2020: \notin 0 million) to the holding company took place.